Stop treating coaching like a perk for the elite. It’s rocket fuel for your real change agents

 Are you guilty of copy-pasting your learning solutions?

 It’s that time of year again!
-Yep, the season when learning professionals across the globe sit down, look at last year’s plan and… copy it over for next year.
+Yep, the season when learning professionals across the globe sit down, look at last year’s plan and

 Are YOU guilty?